National AR Points Series:

-Pure Magic will also be hosting a race party at their great base close to Keel lough for those looking for a more laid back and lower key way to celebrate the weekend
+Pure Magic will also be hosting a post race gathering at their great base close to Keel Lough for those looking for a more laid back and lower key way to celebrate the weekend

 Q) What Type of Terrain is the running section in the ROAR Race?

 A) For the all categories, 100% of this section is off road